ParimalSAgarkhed/appscan-gradle-plugin/README.md

 	Generates an IRX file for all Java and WAR projects in the build.
 The IRX file will be generated in the root project's "build" directory by default.

 - appscan-analyze:
   Generates an IRX file for all jar, war, and ear projects in the build and submits it to the HCL AppScan on Cloud service or AppScan 360° for analysis.
 This task requires an API key, secret, and application ID.
-Additional parameters serviceUrl and acceptssl are needed for AppScan 360°.
+Additional parameter serviceUrl is needed for AppScan 360°.
 The IRX file will be generated in the root project's "target" directory by default.

 # Configurable Options: